EwartM/ewartm.github.io/intelliJ-basic-project.md

 ![]({{ site.baseurl }}/assets/images/Screen%20Shot%202017-03-01%20at%201.53.41%20PM.png)

-Modify the default build.gradle with the dependencies you plan to use (you can add / remove later as required). **Do not add Java, GWT or GAE dependencies as the app module will include those.**
+Modify the default build.gradle with the dependencies you plan to use (you can add / remove later as required). **Do not add Java, GWT or GAE dependencies to build.gradle as the app module will include those.**

 Below is an example build.gradle file